ds5678/ModComponent/docs/Basic-Information-about-Behaviours.md

 The item can be burned in a fire.

+## ModCarryingCapacityBehaviour

+This item can change carrying capacity.

 ## ModEvolveBehaviour

 The item will slowly evolve into another item.
 Curing is an example of this.